ITlusions/ITL.FastApi.Demo/README.md

 - **`docs`**
   - **`tutorial-findindfixingsqlinject.md`**: Documentation related to finding and fixing SQL injections.
   - **`versioning.md`**: Documentation detailing the versioning strategy and related scripts.

-## Monorepo Concept

-This project uses a **monorepo** approach, meaning that it houses multiple related projects and components within a single repository.
-This approach offers several benefits:

-- **Unified Versioning**: All related components, such as the FastAPI application, Docker configurations, Helm charts, and Tekton pipelines, are versioned together.
-This ensures consistency across different parts of the system.
-- **Simplified CI/CD**: By having all the configurations and scripts in one place, managing and automating the build, test, and deployment processes is streamlined.
-The CI/CD pipelines can easily integrate with all components without requiring complex inter-repo dependencies.
-- **Easier Refactoring**: Changes that span multiple components can be made and tested in a single commit, ensuring that everything remains in sync and reducing the risk of integration issues.
-- **Centralized Documentation**: All documentation related to the project's structure, versioning, and configuration is consolidated in one place, making it easier to maintain and update.

 ## Tech